 11. The most significant and controversial proposal to come out of the 1986 convention had nothing to do with government reform, but everything to do with hot-button divisive ideology — it was a proposed constitutional amendment declaring that “life begins at conception” and designed to ban abortions in the state.

-12. The anti-abortion amendment passed the convention with just one vote more than the 51 required for passage.
+12. The anti-abortion amendment passed the convention with just one vote more than the 51 required for passage by a simple majority.
+(At the time, there were 100 House seats.)
 One of the convention delegates who voted for the amendment was sworn in that night, for that one session only, to take the place of another anti-abortion delegate who had died the week before.

 13. The convention actually approved two anti-abortion amendments.
 While an amendment designed to ban all abortions in the state was ultimately defeated by the voters after a long campaign, a second stealth amendment was approved by voters.
 That amendment barred state constitutional provisions from being used to protect abortion rights.
 That this amendment addressed abortion did not appear anywhere on the ballot summary voters saw in the polling booth, and it was not mentioned at all in the one-page summary of the ballot question provided to voters by the Secretary of State!